nusje2000/feature-toggle-bundle/README.md

 #### Environments when only having a single application

 When just writing a simple project that will be deployed on a single server, you will just have one environment.
-This bundle will also cover this usecase.
+This bundle will also covers this usecase.

 ### Features